Waterville’s Thomas College reverses stance on vaccination rules for fall, will now require inoculations

 “Given that incidence rates have risen dramatically in our region and state and given the deeper understanding that even vaccinated people can get and spread the virus, we simply have no choice but to take the steps to protect the people we care about the most — each individual in our Thomas family,” Lachance said in a news release.

-“If we are to end this pandemic, we must do everything in our power to be nimble and make choices that protect each other the best that we can with the information at our disposal,” she said.
+“If we are to end this pandemic,” Lachance said in the announcement, “we must do everything in our power to be nimble and make choices that protect each other the best that we can with the information at our disposal.”

+There are currently 704 full-time undergraduate students enrolled at Thomas College, as well as 142 faculty and staff.

 Thomas announced July 22 that students, faculty and staff entering the college in the fall would not be required to be vaccinated against the coronavirus, but those who were unvaccinated would have to wear masks and follow safety protocols, including wearing masks indoors and taking part in a COVID-19 testing program.